 The specifics here really depend on your business and your government’s anti-COVID regulations.
 The important thing is to make people feel safe and remind them that even small things like cleaning their desks can protect everyone.

-All of these rules for hot desking, hybrid work, and workplace management make sense in theory, but they don’t matter if nobody follows them.
-If that happens, the issue usually lies within the company trying to enforce rules or an entire policy, without taking care of its own responsibilities first.
+All of these rules for hot desking, flexible working, and your overall work environment make sense in theory, but they don’t matter if nobody follows them.
+If that happens, the issue usually lies within the company trying to enforce rules or an entire company policy, without taking care of its own responsibilities first.